Polymer/old-docs-site/articles/polymer-xtag-vanilla.md

 ### Importing a vanilla Custom Element

-To get started working with native elements, take a look at `elements/icon-button.html`.
+To get started working with vanilla custom elements, take a look at `elements/icon-button.html`.

     <template>
       <img style="vertical-align: middle;"